 Bizarro am not dangerous!
 Bizarro am funny and nice!
 For anyone not in the know, Bizarro, who is a twisted clone of Superman, speaks in opposites.
 In fact, everything about Bizarro, and the planet he created using the same "duplicating ray" that created him, Bizarro World, is the opposite of Superman's world, right down to cold vision, and a Bizarro Justice League populated by the slowest man alive, and a guy with a power ring that gets stronger the more afraid he gets. <p>Bizarro may sound a little silly, but the truth is, his misguided attempts at what he considers "heroism" often result in bad times for Superman, as Bizarro is often found rampaging across Earth and other worlds making trouble.
 There is some discrepancy in his portrayals; the original version was often seen as twisted, but stunningly intelligent, often creating strange devices and inventions, while the clone version was more mindless and brutal. <p>The most recent Bizarro, in the New 52, is only damaged because he was incomplete - still incubating, the imperfect clone of Superman made by Lex Luthor was awakened early in an effort to contain the Crime Syndicate of America from Earth-3.
-He is still suited up currently to face those foes alongside Lex, Captain Cold, and more.
+Nevertheless, he still suited up to stand alongside Lex, Captain Cold, and more.